Blackberry Limoncello Gin Smash

 Ingredients and Substitutions

 • Gin.
-I of course love Barr Hill Gin from Vermont, but use whatever you enjoy.
+I love Barr Hill Gin from Vermont, but use whatever you enjoy.
 You can adjust the amount of gin based on the kind of glass you want to use, the feel you're going for, and the time of day; see ideas above for how to make this summer gin cocktail work for any occasion and for different personal preferences.

 Closing Thoughts